 Create a 301 redirect from the duplicate page(s) to the main page.
+You can use a redirection plugin to do this.
 The duplicate pages will stop competing with one another, and the main page will become more popular and relevant, which means it will start to rank higher.
 We have an article about how to create redirects with WordPress to help you out.

 You also gain the added benefit of any link juice/page authority from the redirected URL being transferred to the new target, too.

 This attribute lets search engines know that a page is a copy of a URL, and that any links, metrics, and ranking power should be applied to the specified main URL, not the copied page.
 The attribute should be included in the HTML head of each duplicate page with a link to the original page you want the focus on.
 Google has documentation that goes in-depth about how to add the attribute, and we have more detailed content on canonical URLs and WordPress to supplement that.

 To avoid content scraping, which is when bots copy, download, and repost your website content, add the rel=”canonical” attribute to your own web pages.
 The attribute will be self-referential — it’ll point to the URL that it’s currently on.
 Even if the content does get scraped, so long as the bots port the complete HTML code, your version will still be considered the original.

 3. Adjust Your Domain URLs Using the Google Search Console